juannfox/kubernetes-notes/README.md

 ### How Kubernetes came to be

-The following is my own collection of the history behind Kubernetes, with its own biases.
+The following is my own collection of the history behind Kubernetes.
 A great, very inspiring, documentary on Kubernetes was put together by the **Honeypot.io** team (now acquired by [Xing](https://www.xing.com/)), and is [available on their Youtube channel](https://www.youtube.com/watch?v=BE77h7dmoQU); it is highly recommended.

 #### Containers go way back